 - Internal Medicine

 - University of South Florida - Hematology and Oncology

 - Duke University Medical Center - Internal Medicine

-A Phase 1 Dose Escalation and Cohort Expansion Study of TSR-022, an anti-TIM-3 Monoclonal Antibody, in Patients with Advanced Solid Tumors
+A Phase 1 Dose Escalation With Expansion Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Efficacy of AMV564 in Subjects with Advanced Solid Tumors

 - Shafique MR, Lee MC, Han HS.
 Treatment of the Pregnant Patient with Breast Cancer.
 South Med J. 2017 Oct;110(10):627-631.
 Pubmedid: 28973702.